-Ayudha Puja is a Hindu festival of worshiping tools, as a public holiday in September-October in several regions in southern India (Karnataka, Pondicherry, and Tamil Nadu).
-This festival is part of the Navratri Festival, taking place on the ninth day of the celebration and lasting for roughly ten days.
+Ayudha Puja is a Hindu festival dedicated to the worship of tools, celebrated as a public holiday in September or October in several regions of southern India, including Karnataka, Pondicherry, and Tamil Nadu.
+This festival is part of Navratri and takes place on the ninth day of the celebration, lasting for roughly ten days.
 During this time, people sing praises to the weapons and tools that are used in their everyday lives.

 History

-India is known for its long and colorful history that is by many festivals taking place throughout the country.
-During these festivals, people honor and glorify their gods and goddesses, as well as praise their great deeds.
+India is known for its long and colorful history, highlighted by many festivals that take place throughout the year.
+During these celebrations, people honor and glorify their gods and goddesses and praise their great deeds.
 Ayudha Puja is no exception, as it commemorates the victory over evil in the final battle of Dashara and Durga Puja.
-It is important to note that in ancient India, battles usually took place at the end of the monsoon period, as this made it easier for them to wage war.
-The main goddesses that are worshiped during the festival are Saraswati, Lakshmi, and Parvati.
+In ancient India, battles often took place at the end of the monsoon season, as the conditions were more favorable.
+The main goddesses worshiped during this festival are Saraswati, Lakshmi, and Parvati.

-- In the traditions of Dashara and Durga Puja, the climax is the victory over evil in the final battle.
-Therefore, the weapons must be clean and ready for battle.
+- In the traditions of Dashara and Durga Puja, the climax is the victory over evil in the final battle, so the weapons must be thoroughly cleaned and ready for worship.

-During the festival period, everyone washes and cleans their tools and vehicles before performing Puja worship.
-Shopkeepers tidy up their premises, students and scientists tidy up their books, programmers tidy up their computers, musicians tidy up their musical instruments, and soldiers tidy up their weapons.
-The ritual is meant to see the divine in simple everyday things.
-In Karnataka, the holiday is dedicated to the victory over the demon by the goddess Mahishasura Durga.
-After her victory, the weapons of the goddess were kept for further worship.
+During the festival, everyone washes and cleans their tools and vehicles before performing Puja worship.
+Shopkeepers tidy up their premises, students and scientists organize their books, programmers clean their computers, musicians care for their musical instruments, and soldiers polish their weapons.
+The ritual is meant to see the divine in simple, everyday things.
+In Karnataka, the holiday is especially associated with the victory of goddess Durga over the demon Mahishasura, and the goddess’s weapons are kept for further worship after her triumph.

 Weekday | Month | Day | Year |